KDAB/knut/docs/API/knut/codedocument.md

 This class provides the language-independent basis of integration with Tree-sitter and the LSP.

-Currently supported languages are: C/C++, Rust, Qml and C#
+Currently supported languages are: C/C++, C#, Dart, Qml and Rust

 ## Method Documentation